virtru/encrypt-decrypt-demo/README.md

 ## Where can I get more info?

-If you want more info on this demo or want to learn more about Virtru's Developer Platform, please go to [Virtru Developer Platform Documentation](https://developer.virtru.com/).
+If you want more info on this demo or want to learn more about Virtru's Developer Platform, please go to [Virtru Developer Hub Documentation](https://developer.virtru.com/).
 More information on this demo can be found [here](https://developer.virtru.com/docs/demo).

 ## Getting Help